MileHacker Logo

 Historical Significance

-The modern history of Baguio began in the early 1900s.
+The modern history of Baguio started in the early 1900s.
 American colonial authorities sought a cool retreat.
 They wanted to escape the oppressive heat of Manila in the summer.
 Governor-General Luke Edward Wright chose the site.
 He recognized its potential as a hill station.
 Daniel Burnham, a renowned American architect and urban planner, designed the city.
 His vision included wide roads, parks, and a systematic layout.
 This arrangement aimed to form a sanatorium and recreation area.
 The American influence remains visible in Baguio's architecture and layout.
 Structures like The Mansion and parts of Camp John Hay reflect this design period.

 Road Construction